umar1997/Hackerrank-Solutions/README.md

 # Hackerrank-Solutions
-Solutions to the problems of Hackerrank in C++. you can pull requests for new or better solution.
+Solutions to the problems of Hackerrank in C++. you can pull requests for new/better solution.